 How does a VPN work and is it legal?

 VPN apps are completely legal.
 Their intended purpose is to allow you to protect your online privacy.

 Part of this privacy protection is by allowing you to disguise your location so no website or company can track your online movements.

-It is this feature that allows you to fool the iFollow website into thinking you’re overseas which in turn allows you to view all the UK blocked games which are available in other countries.
+It is this feature that makes the iFollow website think you’re overseas which in turn allows you to view all the UK blocked games which are available in other countries.

 When you connect to a VPN it passes all of your data to the other country first and then on to iFollow.

 iFollow only sees a request from that country, for example France.
 As the request is coming from France it lets you watch the matches which are usually blocked in the UK.

 The VPN service then passes the match stream back to you.
 This is all automated, once you’re connected to the VPN app you won’t even notice the process happening.
 So no need to worry about all the technical jargon.